-By Tina Chi
+By: Tina Chi

-All images by author unless otherwise stated.
+All Photos are by the author unless otherwise stated.

-Metro Line C Project Details
+Metro Line C Extension Project Details

 3.2 Shaft Celimontana Project Details